Agglutinative language

 An agglutinative language is a type of language that primarily forms words by stringing together morphemes (word parts)—each typically representing a single grammatical meaning—without significant modification to their forms (agglutinations).
 In such languages, affixes (prefixes, suffixes, infixes, or circumfixes) are added to a root word in a linear and systematic way, creating complex words that encode detailed grammatical information.
 This structure allows for a high degree of transparency, as the boundaries between morphemes are usually clear and their meanings consistent.

 Agglutinative languages are a subset of synthetic languages.
 Within this category, they are distinguished from fusional languages, where morphemes often blend or change form to express multiple grammatical functions, and from polysynthetic languages, which can combine numerous morphemes into single words with complex meanings.
-Examples of agglutinative languages include Austronesian languages (e.g. Filipino, Malay, Javanese, Formosan languages), Turkish, Hungarian, Finnish, Japanese, Korean, Dravidian languages (e.g., Tamil, Malayalam, Kannada, Telugu, Brahui) and Swahili.
+Examples of agglutinative languages include Austronesian languages (e.g., Filipino, Malay, Javanese, Formosan languages), Turkic languages, Hungarian, Finnish, Basque, Estonian, Mongolian, Manchu, Japanese, Korean, Dravidian languages (e.g., Tamil, Malayalam, Kannada, Telugu, Brahui) and Swahili.

 Despite occasional outliers, agglutinative languages tend to have more easily deducible word meanings compared to fusional languages, which allow unpredictable modifications in either or both the phonetics or morphology of one or more morphemes within a word.

 Overview

 Agglutinative languages have generally one grammatical category per affix while fusional languages combine multiple into one.
 The term was introduced by Wilhelm von Humboldt to classify languages from a morphological point of view.
 It is derived from the Latin verb agglutinare, which means "to glue together".
 For example, the English word antidisestablishmentarianism can be broken up into anti- "against", dis- "to deprive of", establish (here referring to the formation of the Church of England), -ment "the act of", -arian "a person who", and -ism "the ideology of".
 On the other hand, in a word such as runs, the singular suffix -s indicates the verb is both in third person and present tense, and cannot be further broken down into a "third person" morpheme and a "present tense" morpheme; this behavior is reminiscent of fusional languages.

-The term agglutinative is sometimes incorrectly used as a synonym for synthetic, but that term also includes fusional languages.
+The term agglutinative is sometimes incorrectly used as a synonym for synthetic, because that term also includes fusional languages.
 The agglutinative and fusional languages are two ends of a continuum, with various languages falling more toward one end or the other.
 For example, Japanese is generally agglutinative, but displays fusion in some nouns, such as (弟, otōto), from oto + hito (originally woto + hito, "young, younger" + "person"), and Japanese verbs, adjectives, the copula, and their affixes undergo sound transformations.
 For example, (書く, kaku) affixed with (ます, masu) and (た, ta) becomes (書きました, kakimashita).
 A synthetic language may use morphological agglutination combined with partial usage of fusional features, for example in its case system (e.g., German, Dutch, and Persian).